Poojasharma1301/LetsGrowMore_Internship/README.md

 8. Analysis for next 30 days

 ## TASK 3 : Music Recommendation System Machine Learning Model
+Music recommender system can suggest songs to users based on their listening pattern.

 ### Dataset Information
 In the dataset there are five different files is given for visualization and find meaningful insights from these .
 They are train dataset , test dataset , members dataset , songs dataset and songs extra information dataset .